whitkirkchurch/include-churchsuite-events/readme.txt

 * Adds image to JSON-LD representation where known.
 * Adds support for `eventAttendanceMode` and `eventStatus` parameters in JSON-LD.
 * Updates date and time format to match preferred style

+= 1.2 =

+* Rename `site` to `account` to be more consistent with how ChurchSuite refers to accounts
+* Add support for styling pending events